vanepp/FritzingCheckPart/README.md

-(which prettyprinting will then break down to one element per properly indented line changing the output line numbers substantially) because fritzing (specifically bendable legs) does not support the style command syntax even though it is legal xml and Inkscape will convert the inline xml to a style command to be CSS complient.
+(which prettyprinting will then break down to one element per properly indented line changing the output line numbers substantially) because fritzing (specifically bendable legs) does not support the style command syntax even though it is legal xml and Inkscape will convert the inline xml to a style command to be CSS compliant.